 | || || || || |

 Wednesday July 12th 2017 at 4.00 for 4.30 pm in the Mountbatten Room, Royal Oversas League, the Society's AGM.
 At 6.00 the speaker will be David Sergeant of the University of Plymouth, on "The Complex Art of Kipling's Early Fiction".

 Wednesday September 13th 2017 at 5.30 for 6.00 pm in the Mountbatten Room, Royal Oversas League.
 The speaker will be Dr Susie Paskins of Birkbeck College University of London, on "Creating the Lama, Kipling's encounters with Buddhism, and the writing of Kim."

 January 14th to April 2nd 2017

 Lockwood Kipling: Arts and Crafts in the Punjab and London

-A groundbreaking exhibition showing many pictures and srtefacts never before displayed, exploring the life and work of Lockwood Kipling (1837-1911), Rudyard's father, author of Beast and Man in India and a distinguished teacher, curator and designer, who had a strong influence on his son's writings.
+This was a groundbreaking exhibition showing many pictures and artefacts never before displayed.
+It explores the life and work of Lockwood Kipling (1837-1911), Rudyard's father, author of Beast and Man in India and a distinguished teacher, curator and designer, who had a strong influence on his son's writings.
 Later in the year it will move to New York, and to India.